sarahdobson/ficam-arch/_services/13_access_management.md

 >  - Did a trusted organization issue the credential?
   - Has the credential expired?
-  - Has the credential been revoked, voided, or tampered?
+  - Has the credential been revoked, voided, or altered?

 **Step 2**.
 Ensure that the individual to whom the credential was issued is the same individual that is presenting the credential: